Krakean/Pfim/index.md

 Pfim emphasizes on being frontend and backend agnostic.
-While it can be used anywhere, the downside is that you may need some code to display the image in whatever form desired, but as you'll see it is not that hard!
+While it can be used anywhere, the downside is that you may need some code to display the image in whatever form desired, but as you'll see it is not hard!

 {% highlight csharp %}
 // Load image from file path